Below, is a Q&A with our maternity nurse trainer, Julie

 Q: What do you find to be the most rewarding aspect of being a maternity nurse?

-I love seeing parents become more confident and knowledgeable in meeting their baby’s needs and understanding of their role.
-I obviously love the cuddles and seeing to the baby, but I also enjoy empowering parents so they start to feel that they need me less and less.
+I love seeing parents become more confident and knowledgeable in meeting their baby’s needs and understanding their roles.
+I obviously love the cuddles and seeing the baby, but I also enjoy empowering parents so they start to feel that they need me less and less.

 By the time I leave a family I want them to feel I have helped them as a family and to be in a positive place to go it alone.